sUSTAINABILITY FRAMEWORK: KEY STEPS

 In December and January, Australian Eggs will develop content for the Sustainability Framework Report.
-The Report will include information on the issues raised in the community survey to enable the community to better understand the drivers for the impacts and contributions of the egg industry.
+The report will include information on the issues raised in the survey to enable the community to better understand the drivers of the egg industry's impacts and contributions.

 This process will be conducted in consultation with egg industry stakeholders and representative bodies to ensure the information provided is accurate and reflects industry practice.